Battle of Tololing: Battle

 Units under the command of Maj Gen Mohinder Puri of the 8 Mountain Division were tasked with recapturing the positions held by the infiltrators.
 The battle lasted 32 days.
 Initially only units from the 121 Independent Infantry brigade under the command of Brig.
 O.P.
 Nandrajog was sent to evict the intruders.
 The strength of the infiltrators of Tololing was under-estimated grossly.

 Col Kushal Thakur was tasked with heading the attack.
 Later, 1 Naga and Garhwal battalions were also attached to the forces.

 The forces began the assault on 22 May.
 The initial assault was heavily resisted by the Pakistani forces.
 Pakistani forces were very well entrenched and fortified on the hill.
 On 30 May, the Indian forces approached the ridge very slowly and eventually a company led by Major Rajesh Adhikari approached the peak.
 In the resulting gunfight, Maj Adhikari was killed-in-action by Pakistani sniper.
 The 2inC of 18 Grenadiers, Lt Col Vishwanathan was also KIA.

 On 28 May, a Mi-17 helicopter aiding the attack on Tololing peak was shot down by a SAM.
 All 4 crew members were killed.
-This attack severely affected the moral of the Indian forces.
+This attack severely affected the morale of the Indian forces.

 Between 2 June and 11 June, the Pakistani and Indian forces remained at stalemate as Indian forces made several attempts to recover Maj Adhikari's body.
 Kushal Thakur worked hard to resupply the positions and recover the bodies of the killed soldiers.
 In this period several other units were brought to help with the attack.
 2 Rajputana rifles was eventually brought in for assistance and a final assault was planned.

 On 2 July, the final assault began.
 Under the guise of heavy artillery fire, the Indian forces assaulted the Pakistani forces from front and one company under the command of Major Vivek Gupta flanked the enemy positions.
 In the resulting assault, Maj Gupta was killed in action.
 By 7 July, all enemy positions were abandoned by Pakistani forces and the Indian companies recaptured Tololing.